john-griffin/guides-source/guides/release/reference/syntax-conversion-guide.md

 ### Positional parameters

-The classic invocation syntax supports passing arguments to the component by their position.
+The curly invocation syntax supports passing arguments to the component by their position.
 In the following example, `"greeting"` and `"name"` are positional parameters:

 ```handlebars